General-Meow/kubernetes-notes/README.md

         name: <NAME OF CONFIG MAP>
         key: <NAME OF KEY>
 ```

 - secrets are used to store configs that are sensitive.
-- kubectl create secret generic my-secrete --from-literal=password=mypassword <- creates a secrete called my-secrete with the key password and value mypassword
+- `kubectl create secret generic my-secret --from-literal=password=mypassword` : creates a secrete called my-secret with the key password and value mypassword
 - to use a secret in a pod, you simply have to mount it as a volume

 ### Labels

 - key value pairs that can be applied to objects and nodes
 - you can apply multiple and can be duplicated
 - used with expressions to get services to apply to specific pods